Light Up Your Bedroom: How to Use Floor Lamps and Ceiling Fixtures Right

 Why Lighting Layers Matter

 Imagine trying to read a book with just a ceiling light on.
 Harsh, right?
-Now imagine a comfy chair with a soft light casting a warm glow over your pages.
+Now imagine a comfy chair with a soft lamp casting a warm glow over your pages.
 That’s the magic of layering lights.
 Each type has a job, and together, they create a perfectly lit bedroom that’s both practical and welcoming.
 When I added a floor lamp to my reading corner, it quickly became my favorite cozy retreat in the whole house.

 Meet the Three Main Types of Lighting